hackathonworks/Web3_Solidity/README.md

 ## Contributing

-Contributions to the development of `MyToken` are welcome.
+Contributions to the development of `VRTokens` are welcome.
 Please ensure you follow the best practices for smart contract development and security.

 ## License